datawire/ambassador-docs/docs/emissary/pre-release/topics/install/migrate-to-2-alternate.md

 ## Run $productName$ $version$ in a separate cluster

-This is somewhat safer than running the two versions in the same cluster.
+This permits absolute certainty that your $productName$ 1.X configuration will not be affected by changes meant for $productName$ $version$.
 However, in many cases, the extra effort will mean it is not a cost-effective tradeoff.

 1. Install $productName$ $version$ in a completely new cluster.